morozovalexander/symfocommerce/README.md

 - $ php app/console doctrine:migrations:migrate
 - $ php app/console assets:install --symlink

-You can load some test data if you want
+You can load some test data and admin account (admin/admin) if you want

 - $ php app/console doctrine:fixtures:load

+Do not forget to set permissions for var/cache/, var/logs/, web/media/ to run symfony ;)